Finding normal binary floating-point factors efficiently: Preliminaries

 \end{definition} The diameter satisfies the following properties for all sets $X \subseteq \overline{\reals}$:

 Importantly, the diameter of an interval is equal to the distance between its endpoints: \begin{lemma} For all $a, b \in \overline{\reals}$, if $a < b$, then

 \end{lemma} Additionally, if two intervals overlap, then the larger one contains at least one of the endpoints of the smaller one: \begin{lemma} Let $a, b \in \reals$ and let $I \subseteq \overline{\reals}$ be an interval.
-If $[a, b] \cap I$ is nonempty and $\diam I > b - a$, then either $a \in I$ or $b \in I$. \end{lemma} With basic terms now defined, we turn our attention to floating-point arithmetic.
-To the best of the author's knowledge, there is no well-established formalism for floating-point theory, although there are a few conventions.
-We shall begin with an informal description of floating-point arithmetic.
-Readers interested in a deeper introduction may wish to consult a reference such as Muller et al.~\cite{muller2010} or Goldberg~\cite{goldberg1991}.
+If $[a, b] \cap I$ is nonempty and $\diam I > b - a$, then either $a \in I$ or $b \in I$. \end{lemma} Since the subject of this work is solving equations similar to $xy = z$, we will often need to use division.
+However, division alone does not provide what we need.
+For instance, if $y = z = 0$, then any finite and nonzero $x$ satisfies, even though $z/y= 0/0$ is undefined.
+In order to succinctly describe these solution sets, we introduce a special ``division'' operator: \begin{definition} For any $Y, Z \subseteq \overline{\reals}$, we define